Carmelo Anthony Rumors: 76ers Emerge with Lakers, Heat; Rockets Seen as Favorite

 With Carmelo Anthony and the Oklahoma City Thunder expected to part ways soon, a list of potential suitors has emerged, and one team appears to be the front-runner.

 The Ringer's Kevin O'Connor noted Sunday night that executives around the league view the Houston Rockets as favorites to land Anthony.
+ESPN's Dave McMenamin reported that Anthony's business manager, Bay Frazier, spent time during the Rockets-Golden State Warriors summer league game Sunday sitting with Houston personnel, including coach Mike D'Antoni and Chris Paul.
+Yahoo Sports' Jordan Schultz added that Paul is pushing his team to acquire the star.

 The Los Angeles Lakers, the Miami Heat and the Philadelphia 76ers are reportedly other teams to keep an eye on.